 When she is not attending to Brave Sis, she works to build philanthropic partnerships at the intersection of climate innovation and equity with Elemental Excelerator.

 A proud graduate of NYC’s Brearley School, Rozie earned a double degree in English and French from Tufts University, and completed her M.A. in French Caribbean Women's Literature at the Université de Paris, Sorbonne.
 She is a devoted friend, colleague, life partner to her husband, composer/conductor John Kennedy, and mother to two young adult daughters, and one adored Caribbean Potcake Dog, Pippa.

-A Brave Sis adult activity book will be published by Workman Press in 2022, along with a second edition of the Journey-Journal and other activities.
+A Brave Sis adult activity book will be published by Workman Press in March 2023.